Steven Derounian

-Steven Boghos Derounian (April 6, 1918 – April 17, 2007) was a Republican Congressman of Armenian-American descent.
-He represented Long Island, New York for six terms from 1953 to 1965.
+Steven Boghos Derounian (April 6, 1918 – April 17, 2007) was a Bulgarian-born Armenian-American politician.
+A member of the Republican Party, Derounian served as a member of the United States House of Representatives from 2nd and later 3rd district, covering parts of Long Island from 1953 until 1965.

 Early life and education

 Derounian was born in Sofia in the Kingdom of Bulgaria to Armenian parents Boghos Derounian and Eliza Aprahamian.
 When he was three, his family left Bulgaria with his two other brothers (one of whom was the journalist Avedis Boghos Derounian, better known as John Roy Carlson) to the United States and settled in Mineola, New York.

 As a young man, Derounian helped at his father's store.
 In an anecdote recounted from this time, a customer complained that the 20-year-old Derounian overweighed a shipment of cheese, and his father rebuked him.
 The young Derounian apologized, but his father shot back:

 "You made a mistake, and you're sorry.
 That's what every dishonest person says when he's caught.
 Sure, I know you didn't mean to do the wrong thing, but who else knows it?
 A reputation for honesty is one thing money can't buy.
 It can be preserved only by not making mistakes, not by making apologies.
 You remember that, boy, as long as you live."

 He attended the public schools and graduated from New York University in 1938 and from Fordham University Law School in 1942.